 Each community has up to four different rates.
 If you see your community's name on your bill, but it doesn't match the Standard option rates we provided for comparison, there are a few reasons this could be.

 1. Make absolutely sure you see your community's full or abbreviated name in the supply section of your bill.
-If you don't, you may be with a competitive supplier or on the utility's Basic Service (and we recommend you enroll in your community's program).
-In this case, you do not qualify for the tax-deduction (unless you know for certain you were enrolled in the program at some point in 2023, but aren't anymore.
-In that case, proceed with requesting your tax deduction for the months you were enrolled).
+If you don't, you may be with a competitive supplier or on the utility's Basic Service (and in that case, we recommend you enroll in your community's program now).
+If that is the case, you do not qualify for the tax-deduction (unless you know for certain you were enrolled in the program at some point in 2024, but aren't anymore.
+In that case, proceed with requesting your tax deduction for the months you know you were enrolled).

 2. If the rate is lower and you see your community's name, you may have opted down to the Basic option.
 It has no additional renewable energy and therefore is not eligible as a tax-deduction.